sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_11_BIOS/Quiz01.md

 **Description**

-a) BIOS is a kind of inbuilt software or firmware inside the motherboard.
-Its only function is to load the operating system of a computer.
-Option (a) CPU is for computation.Option (b) GPU is the Graphics Processing Unit & Option (d) Disk is the secondary storage device.

-b) BIOS is a kind of inbuilt software or firmware inside the motherboard.
-Its only function is to load the operating system of a computer.
-Option (a) CPU is for computation.Option (b) GPU is the Graphics Processing Unit & Option (d) Disk is the secondary storage device.

-c) BIOS is a kind of inbuilt software or firmware inside the motherboard.
-Its only function is to load the operating system of a computer.
-Option (a) CPU is for computation.Option (b) GPU is the Graphics Processing Unit & Option (d) Disk is the secondary storage device.

-d) BIOS is a kind of inbuilt software or firmware inside the motherboard.
+BIOS is a kind of inbuilt software or firmware inside the motherboard.
 Its only function is to load the operating system of a computer.
 Option (a) CPU is for computation.Option (b) GPU is the Graphics Processing Unit & Option (d) Disk is the secondary storage device.
 ---
 ---